-- we have communicated our Supplier Code of Conduct to our suppliers;
+2. we have continued to communicate our Supplier Code of Conduct to our suppliers;

-- we have again identified that modern slavery and human trafficking are not prevalent in the industries of our key suppliers.
-We have also identified that our suppliers are not located in markets where there is a high risk and level of exposure to modern slavery and human trafficking; and
+4. we have again identified that modern slavery and human trafficking are not prevalent in the industries of our key suppliers, and that our suppliers are not located in markets where there is a high risk and level of exposure to modern slavery and human trafficking;

-- although arranging training for our staff does not appear relevant (please see point 4 above), due to our zero-tolerance approach to any form of modern slavery, we feel that our staff would still benefit from having a clear understanding of (and ability to identify) forms of modern slavery and human trafficking, as well as how to combat them.
-We are therefore working to identify a third party to provide suitable training and guidance.
+5. although arranging training for our staff does not appear relevant (please see point 4 above), due to our zero-tolerance approach to any form of modern slavery, we feel that our staff would still benefit from having a clear understanding of (and ability to identify) forms of modern slavery and human trafficking, as well as how to combat them.
+We are therefore working to identify a third party to provide suitable training and guidance; and

 We continue to review our policies and processes in an effort to go beyond basic social and environmental regulations, to ensure the highest standards in our supply chain (as expected by our customers and the companies with which we work) and to ensure that no form of forced labour or slavery is present in our business or our supply chain.